AWinterman/streaming-graphs/readme.md

 #Down River

-js for  a streamgraph with streaming data.
+a node module which constructs a streamgraph for streaming data.

 ## modules used here

 * [beefy](http://npm.im/beefy)
+  convenient testing (+other things? not to familiar with this one)

 * [browserify](http://npm.im/browserify)
+  Node style require and module.exports in for the browser

 * [d3](http://npm.im/d3)
+  data driven documents-- powerful visualization framework for the web

 * [through](http://npm.im/through)
+  streaming and server side events

 ## Modules we intended to use
 * [ever](http://npm.im/ever)